casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 If you do not see this message, check the [Getting Started Guide](https://docs.casper.network/developers/writing-onchain-code/getting-started/).

+The contract code can be compiled to Wasm by running the `make build-contract` command provided in the Makefile at the top level.
+The Wasm will be found in the `contract/target/wasm32-unknown-unknown/release` directory as `contract.wasm`.

-Next, compile your contract and run the contract unit tests.
+You can also compile your contract and run the contract unit tests with this command:

 ```bash
 make test